data301-2021-summer2/Data-Analysis-/README.md

-## Description of my interest for this particular datas set.
+## Description of my interest for this particular datas set:

 As someone who enjoys indulging in fast food, fine dining, and comfort food, I have always had this thought